-- Dropping a column does not immediately reclaim space.
-Compaction must run first. - There is no way to run compaction manually, but dropping the table will reclaim the space immediately.
+- Tables must have an odd number of replicas, with a maximum of 7. - Replication factor (set at table creation time) cannot be changed. - There is no way to run compaction manually, but dropping a table will reclaim the space immediately.